Romejanic/slasher/docs/guides/command-json.md

 ```

 ### Choices
 You can also predefine a list of choices which the user can select from, similar in functionality to an enum.
-The only two valid types for these choices are `string` and `integer`.
+The only two valid types for these choices are `string` and `number`.

 Please note that including choices will *force the user* to choose one of them, and will not allow arbitrary input.
 Keep this in mind when designing your command tree.